-Push either side of the "SEEK/SCAN" button repeatedly until the number of the track you want to listen to appears on the display.
+Push either side of the track button until the number of the track you want to listen to appears on the display.
 If you want to return to the beginning of the current track, push the down side of the button one time, quickly.